March – April 2020

 4. Is it possible to produce a new kind of attention to the world and the people around us?

 During the opening night performance, The KACA projects formed into a production line and brutally cut, and then reverently shaped and polished the wall fragments into objects to be sold for economic gain.
-The brutality of the cutting became symbolic of the way social connections were being eroded by COVID-19.
+The brutality of the cutting became symbolic of the way social connections are being eroded by Neoliberal Capitalism (made palpable at the time of COVID-19).
 For this performance, we divided our activities into distinct parts to mimic a production line—which of course also signals Marx’s concept of alienation under Capitalism—a disconnection from the whole.

 Of course, The KACA Projects are also a cohesive artistic collaboration, who come together at the end of the performance to lovingly stroke the outputs of their labour.
 Yes, we commodified the ‘painting experience’ for economic gain—an act which acknowledges and questions the group’s complicity in Neoliberal Capitalism, and also (sadly), the impossibility (even futility) of our intentions.
-But our sense of community—our coming together to lovingly stroke the objects—plus the community created in the ‘painting experience’ (symbolised by the way the objects are hung in association to their counterpart – the void) – suggests a hope that these connections will endure after the project is finished.
+But our sense of community—our coming together to lovingly stroke the objects—plus the community created in the ‘painting experience’ (symbolised by the way the objects are hung in association to their counterpart – the void)—suggests a hope (and a longing) that these connections will endure after the project is finished.

 These materials were chosen because they signal what are generally considered to be instinctive human behaviours in contemporary life: the propensity to be productive; progress; increase status and wealth; to sell/buy/consume art and/or cultural experiences.

-i.e. we are all so busy, busy getting things done/moving forward—i.e. Capitalism sees us (apparently willingly and instinctively) trapped in a progress narrative.
+i.e. people are all so busy, busy getting things done/moving forward—i.e. Neoliberal Capitalism sees people (apparently willingly and instinctively) pursuing individual progress narratives.
+The pandemic has really shown us how trapped we are by ‘busyness’. [there are obviously exceptions].

-For e.g. our work life largely determines our social relationships; nuclear families are economic units of production; we don’t as a rule connect with our neighbours or the environment but rely on the instruments of capitalism (consumerism) to survive, etc.
+For example, our work lives largely determine our social relationships; nuclear families are economic units of production; people don’t (as a rule) connect with their neighbours or the environment, but rely on the instruments of Capitalism (consumerism) to survive, etc. [there are obviously exceptions].

 Photos: Leesa Hickey, Andrea Higgins